Find Your New Mantra: 4 Steps to Mindfulness Beyond your Meditation Practice

 After you move through this process, let the seed take root.
 Give it time and attention.
 Water the seed with your breath, and the light of your awareness every day.
 Any time you notice yourself habitually wandering into negative mantra territory, pause.
 Take a breath of compassion and redirect yourself to the positive mantra.

 Consistency is key.
 Over time, you'll create a new neural pathway and the positive mantras will become more habitual.
-Your efforts will grow into a magnificent tree of self-love and empowerment.
+Your efforts cultivate an empowering experience of healing and self-love.